rdmorganiser/rdmo-docs/docs/configuration/index.md

 which is ignored by git and is meant to contain your local adjustments and secret information (e.g. database connections).
 As part of the installation process `config/settings/local.py` should be created from the template `config/settings/sample.local.py`.
 (Most of the Django configuration you might know from other projects is located in [rdmo/rdmo/core/settings.py](https://github.com/rdmorganiser/rdmo/blob/master/rdmo/core/settings.py) of the rdmo package repository.)

-While technically the local settings file `config/settings/local.py` can be used to override all of the settings in `config/settings/sample.local.py`, it should be used to customize the settings already available in `config/settings/sample.local.py`.
+The local settings file `config/settings/local.py` can be used to override all of the default settings of RDMO (see: <https://github.com/rdmorganiser/rdmo/blob/master/rdmo/core/settings.py>).

 ```eval_rst
 ----